joewlos/activitypubdantic/README.md

 ## Examples

 The following examples include simple use cases and code snippets for **ActivityPubdantic**.
-For a more thorough listing of **ActivityPubdantic's** classes, functions, and models, check out its [documentation](https://www.joewlos.com/activitypubdantic/).
+For a more thorough listing of **ActivityPubdantic**'s classes, functions, and models, check out its [documentation](https://www.joewlos.com/activitypubdantic/).

 ### Parsing Activity, Collection, Link, and Object JSON